danielsnick3/linked-blog-starter-md/Boss Fights/The Constrictor.md

 Neutral

+Putrescence: A putrefied creature has all buffs and debuffs applied to them last an additional round per stack of putrescence.
+Putrescence is removed by completing any rest, a dc 15 medicine check, a buff or debuffs duration is modified.

+Inverse Affliction: if this creature has putrescence they can not use their legendary resistance.

 Grasping Vines: A trail of vines continuously follows each enemy in this combat, if an enemy touches any vines they must succeed on a dc 17 strength saving throw or have the grasping vines attached to them.
 While the vines are attached the creature loses half of their movement and gains a stack of Putrescence when they fail a saving throw.
 At the beginning of an attached creatures turn the saving throw is rolled again on a success breaking free.
 Moving 30ft. in one round or using an action may remove the vines.